 - Kick the Dog: Beastboy and Cyborg's doppelgangers really enjoy hitting below the belt when it comes to their respective counterparts.

 - Little Miss Badass: Child Raven.

-- Nice Job Breaking It, Hero!: Although Trigon knew their mission from the start, the fight between the remaining Titans and their doppelgangers still distracted them, since it was amusing to see them fight amongst themselves.
+- Nice Job Breaking It, Hero!: Although Trigon knew their mission from the start, the fight between the remaining Titans and their doppelgangers still distracted him, since it was amusing to see them fight amongst themselves.
 However now that the twins are defeated, he's no longer amused and is out to kill them.

 - Nice Job Fixing It, Villain!: Much of Trigon's taunting used to break her, but when Raven got her powers back, along with witnessing the Titans and Slade actually hurting Trigon in a fight; her resolve is strengthened and she proceeds to destroy him.

 - Opponent Switch: With a little Heel Realization, this is how the three defeat their evil twins.

-- Series Fauxnale: An adaptation of one of the most well known Titans storyline that features them battling to prevent the end of the world.
+- Series Fauxnale: An adaptation of one of the most well known Titans storylines that features them battling to prevent the end of the world.
 There's no way they can possibly continue the story after this, right?
 (At the time it was unknown if there would be another season.)